What features should I look for and what efficiency makes sense?

 Things to look out for when buying the best new furnace include getting the right BTU output, as high an efficiency ration (ER) as you can afford, and additional features such as a variable speed, DC blower motor (more energy efficient and quieter), high quality air filter, and a decent humidifier.
 You should also decide up front, before upgrading to the best new furnace, whether you will soon want to upgrade your central air conditioner (or install a new one if you don’t already own one).
 You can get higher efficiency on both heating and air conditioning if you buy both your furnace and AC unit from the same manufacturer, since in some cases you can get a high SEER heat pump along with the furnace, that will heat the house when temperatures are mild outside (leaving the hard work on colder days to the furnace), and cool your house efficiently in hot weather.

-Blower motor: One of the ways high-efficiency furnaces beat out their mid-efficiency cousins is by using a variable speed DC motor.
-Remember that your furnace uses electricity to blow the air around, and a DC motor tends to be more efficient than an AC motor.
+Blower motor: One of the ways high-efficiency furnaces and heat pumps beat out their mid-efficiency cousins is by using a variable speed DC motor.
+Remember that your furnace or heat pump uses electricity to blow the air around, and a DC motor tends to be more efficient than an AC motor.
 It can also continuously vary its speed to provide the right airflow for the heating needs of the moment.
 And a DC blower motor tends to require considerably less maintenance, and be much quieter than an AC blower.

 Air filter: I recommend spending a little extra on a high quality air filter, such as the April Aire, since it provides much better dust removal and doesn’t require monthly changing.
 (We change ours once a year as part of our annual maintenance.)
 The more dust you can capture in the filter, the cleaner the air you breathe and the more efficient your furnace will be.